Professional doctorate in advanced practice and research: social work and social care (D55)

 In order to undertake this course, we ask that you:

-social work qualification and at least two years post qualifying
+- a social work qualification and at least two years post qualifying experience OR

 The core attendance day is Thursday.
 The programme requires attendance on 14 full or half days in each of the first two years on a fortnightly basis, plus the 5 day Group Relations Conference in Year 1 which normally runs in the week preceding Christmas week.
 In the research phase there are monthly research continuation seminars, normally on a Thursday, and individual research supervision meetings which can be organised on a more flexible basis.

 There is provision for some elements of the programme to be accessed remotely, but this needs to be negotiated.

 Assessment in the first two years is by written coursework.
 Research methods units are assessed by 5000 word submissions, a critical literature review in year one and a research proposal in year two.
 Other units are assessed by 3000 word essays or case studies.
 The research phase of the programme is assessed by a 40,000 word thesis and successful completion of all these requirements leads to the award of a doctorate.